andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

+We use the `dangerouslySetInnerHTML` prop to render the HTML content.
+This is safe because we control the content and ensure it’s sanitized.
+With this approach, we server-side render our page with the Markdown content, which is great for SEO and performance.

 ### Styling

-The simplest way to style Markdown content is to target each HTML tag within a Markdown container.
-For example, we can create a `markdown.css` file, import it in our Remix route module, and apply a class name to the wrapping `div` that holds our Markdown content.
+The simplest way to style Markdown content is to target each HTML tag within the Markdown container.
+For example, we can create a `markdown.css` file, import it in our Remix route module, and apply a class to the wrapping `div` containing our Markdown content that includes styles for headings, paragraphs, and other elements:

 `app/styles/markdown.scss`: